Altinn/app-localtest/README.md

 This mode supports running one app at a time.
 If you need to run multiple apps at once, stop the localtest container with `podman stop localtest` and follow the instructions below to run LocalTest locally outside Docker/Podman.

 > [!IMPORTANT]
-> If you are using an mac with either a M2 or M3 chip you may need to use `applehv` instead of `qemu` as the podman machine driver.
+> If you are using an mac with either a M1, M2 or M3 chip you may need to use `applehv` instead of `qemu` as the podman machine driver.
-> This can be done by setting the environment variable `PODMAN_MACHINE_DRIVER` to `applehv` before running the command below.
+> This can be done by setting the environment variable `CONTAINERS_MACHINE_PROVIDER` to `applehv` before running the command below.
+> To add this to your zsh profile run the following command: `echo "export CONTAINERS_MACHINE_PROVIDER=applehv" >> ~/.zprofile`
 > If you are using Podman Desktop you also need to add these lines in `~/.config/containers/containers.conf` (check if the `[machine]` section already exists):
 >
 > ```